zakirhasan736/metisse-new/wp-content/plugins/royal-elementor-addons/readme.txt

 = Royal Elementor Addons v1.3.45 - 2022-07-027 =
 * ADDED: Elementor Woocommerce Builder in Theme Builder Section.
-* ADDED: 14+ Elementor Woocommerce Single  Product Builder Widgets like: Add to cart widget, product Price widget, product Breadcrumbs widget (only in PRO) , product Media widget,  product Rating widget and so on...
+* ADDED: 14+ Elementor Woocommerce Single  Product Builder Widgets like: Add to basket widget, product Price widget, product Breadcrumbs widget (only in PRO) , product Media widget,  product Rating widget and so on...
 * ADDED: Elementor Woocommerce Minicart Widgets (Minicart sidebar and other advanced options supported only in PRO).
 * ADDED: Elementor Woocommerce Product Filter Widgets (only in PRO).
 * ADDED: Elementor Woocommerce Category Grid Widgets (only in PRO).